 The homepage of this website reminds a cover of the book.

 Here you will see the artist’s name, links to other “chapters,” and a headline written in big letters.
-Black and green color palette together with interesting lettering and a bright “SHOP” sticker show a different side of the minimalistic design.
+Black and green color palettes together with interesting lettering and a bright “SHOP” sticker show a different side of the minimalistic design.
 With a click on the “Portfolio,” you get a chance to discover the clean, minimalist illustrations and humor-themed subjects Rebecca Miller is best known for.
 “Sketchbook” is one more great idea, which provides an insight into the artistic process.

 Tauba Auerbach – really interesting artist website design